Issaquah Valley Trolley: History

 As part of its payment to Gomaco for restoration of car 519, IVT transferred ownership of the other Lisbon car, No. 521, to Gomaco.
 The car was shipped to Gomaco in August 2012, and Gomaco began a heavy restoration of it as an internal project.

 By that time, IVT had dropped all plans to use the 1930-built ex-Milan car No. 96 and put it up for sale.
 The car was sold in 2015 to the Oregon Electric Railway Historical Society and was transported to the Oregon Electric Railway Museum in December 2016.

 The IVT group's original hopes to rebuild one to 2 mi of recently removed track on the Lake Sammamish rail-trail, as far as the boat-launch, were dashed upon removal of rail equipment and completion of the East Lake Sammamish Trail in 2006.

 In autumn 2020, amid the COVID-19 pandemic, Issaquah History Museums announced that it had decided to discontinue operation of the streetcar permanently, citing increasing insurance costs and other factors that had raised the cost of operation, in combination with cuts to the organization's financial resources.

+Operation restarted on August 1, 2026.